adilsond/challenge-remote-access/SOLUTION.md

     ssh -fN localhost -p 2222 -L 8000:localhost:8000 echo "Now connect to http://localhost:8000 to access Server B"

-To reproduce all commands I will provide both firewall rules from Server A and Server B and a httpd config file.
+To reproduce all commands you can use both firewall rules provided here and the httpd.conf for both servers.
+The remote network in the firewall was set to 192.168.10.0/24.
+But you can change to any other IP if you want.